Can You Eat Potatoes on the Candida Diet?

 Resistant starch is a type of starch that resists digestion in the small intestine and passes into the colon, where it can be used by beneficial gut bacteria.
 Cooked and cooled potatoes contain more resistant starch than freshly cooked potatoes, which may support gut health and microbial diversity.

-Most commercially prepared chips and fries are not ideal during a Candida cleanse.
+Most commercially prepared chips and fries are not ideal during a Candida-friendly eating pattern.
 They are often highly processed and may contain unhealthy oils, additives, and excessive salt.
 Whole-food potato preparations are generally a better choice.

 Disclaimer: This article is for educational and informational purposes only and is not intended to diagnose, treat, cure, or prevent any disease.
 The information provided reflects a naturopathic perspective on diet, gut health, and Candida overgrowth and should not be considered medical advice.